awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

                1. For **Host path**, specify the path of a device in the host instance\.

                1. For **Container path**, specify the path of in the container instance to expose the device mapped to the host instance\.
-If this is left blank then the host path is used in the container\.
+If this is left blank, the host path is used in the container\.

                1. For **Permissions**, choose one or more permissions to apply to the device in the container\.
 The available permissions are `READ`, `WRITE`, and `MKNOD`\.